weissman-lab/frailtyclassifier/README.md

-sudo usermod -aG docker signals sudo docker build -t frailty_active_learning /gwshare/frailty/docker/ sudo systemctl start docker curl -X POST -H 'Content-type: application/json' --data '{"text":"'$IP'"}' https://hooks.slack.com/services/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
+sudo usermod -aG docker signals sudo docker build -t frailty_active_learning /gwshare/frailty/docker/ sudo systemctl start docker

-sudo docker run --gpus all -v /share/gwlab/frailty:/usr/src/app frailty_active_learning _07_AL_CV.py -b <<batchstring>> IP=$(/sbin/ip -o -4 addr list eth0 | awk '{print $4}' | cut -d/ -f1)
+sudo docker run --gpus all -v /share/gwlab/frailty:/usr/src/app frailty_active_learning _07_AL_CV.py -b <<batchstring>>
-curl -X POST -H 'Content-type: application/json' --data '{"text":"'$IP'"}' https://hooks.slack.com/services/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
 ```

 Note the hard-coded batchstring down near the bottom.

-This will spin up the number of machines specified in `terraform.tfvars` (not part of this repo).
 The machines will loop through the hyperparameter grid in parallel.
 There is a system in place to avoid most clobbering/overwriting, based on tokens.

-When a given worker is done looping through the hyperparameter grid, it will send a slack message to Andrew Crane-Droesch (this is hard-coded).
+Note that the code will try to send slack messages.
+The easiset way to enable these is to change the default argument in `utils.misc.send_message_to_slack`

 ## Fitting the final model